-When an African violet develops leaf problems, like most plants there are a variety of potential causes.
-So, to save you spending hours sifting through reams of information, I’ve put together an easy to navigate guide.
+If your African violet is having leaf problems, there are a few things it could be.
+So to save you sifting through reams of information, I’ve put together a simple African violet troubleshooting guide.

 Below you’ll find only the most probable reasons for specific leaf problems in African violets.
 I haven’t covered every eventuality, but it should be a good place to start your enquiries!

-Click your issue below to go straight to the section and find the most likely cause.
+Click your issue below to go straight to the section and find the most likely cause of your plant’s problems.

 - 1. My African violet has drooping leaves